CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 ```

 If your `schrodinger.hosts` file does not have the --account=**something** defined
-delete the file and rerun the script to create it (`module load maestro` will
+on Puhti delete the file and rerun the script to create it (`module load maestro` will
 print out which one).
+You don't need to have the `--account=` option set in your **local**
+`schrodinger.hosts` file.
+In your local file, it's enough that the different HOST
+entries exist (and the gpu-ones have GPU's specified).

 ## How to speed up simulations?